iShares

 • with a medium to high risk/return profile

-While each of the five factors on their own tends to outperform in a given set of market conditions – see chart below – taking a multi-factor approach can help to smooth out the performance highs and lows of individual factors.
+Each of the five factors tends to perform well in different market conditions.
+Using a multi-factor approach can help to balance out the highs and lows of individual factors.

 Where factors tend to outperform in the economic cycle